mweidner037/list-positions/README.md

 - A Position's `innerIndex` is unrelated to its current list index.
 Indeed, Positions are immutable, but their list index can change over time.
 - Do not create a never-seen-before Position from a bunchID and innerIndex unless you know what you're doing.
 Instead, use a method like `List.insertAt`, `List.insert`, or `Order.createPositions` to obtain new Positions.
 (Reconstructing previously-created Positions is fine, e.g., deserializing a Position received from a collaborator.)
-- A similar bunch-to-sparse-array representation is also possible with LexPositions: instead of keying each bunch by its bunchID, use its "bunchPrefix", which can be combined with an innerIndex to yield a LexPosition.
-See [LexUtils](TODO).
+- A similar bunch-to-sparse-array representation is also possible with LexPositions: instead of keying each bunch by its bunchID, use its "bunch prefix", which can be combined with an innerIndex to yield a LexPosition.
+See [below](#bunch-prefix).

 #### Managing Metadata